tempesta-tech/tls-perf/README.md

 ```
 This time all the requested peers managing all the requested connections are
 active and **tls-perf** starts to gather statistics for the final report.
 Thus,
-you might seem smaller number for `MEASURES` than you saw per-second statistic
+you might see smaller number for `MEASURES` than you saw per-second statistic
 lines.

 The slow start also warms up all the caches of the benchmarked system, so